jeanj0n/cleanup/README.md

 pip install pyqt5
 python cleanup.py

-incase files aren't being deleted or directories aren't recognised (admin issues), run
+Incase files aren't being deleted or directories aren't recognised (admin issues), run
 cleancache  (#self elevating shell script)

-for more convenient use, use pyinstaller and convert to exe after running it once (data.txt created where your directories are stored)
+For more convenient use, use pyinstaller and convert to exe after running it once (data.txt created where your directories are stored)